 - EMPLOYMENT BASED REFORMS- No cap on doctors and other experts and professionals and the cap on the other workers is raised;

-- New merit based system- Track one, 120,000 visas.
-Points given for factors such as: education, length of residence in US.
-If higher points can increase cap to 250,000 in year where unemployment under 8.5%.
+- New merit-based system- Track one, 120,000 visas.
+Points are given for factors such as education, length of residence in US.
+If higher points can increase cap to 250,000 in a year where unemployment under 8.5%.

 Title Three: Interior Enforcement

-- Refugee/Asylum Issues: eliminates one year asylum filing deadline.
+- Refugee/Asylum Issues: eliminates a one-year asylum filing deadline.
 Authorizes asylum officers to grant asylum during credible fear interviews.
 Makes it easier for good cases.

 - Immigration Court: Increases immigration court personnel and increases training and resources.
 Provides access to counsel for vulnerable populations.

-- Tightens grounds of inadmissibility relating to document fraud, DWI following two convictions, gang related activities, convictions for domestic violence, child abuse, stalking, violation of protective orders, and failing to register as sex offender.
+- Tightens grounds of inadmissibility relating to document fraud, DWI following two convictions, gang-related activities, convictions for domestic violence, child abuse, stalking, violation of protective orders, and failing to register as a sex offender.
 (This will make thousands of potential RPI’s not eligible).
 Prohibits and/or increases penalties for illegal entry and reentry.

 - Expands discretion of Immigration Judges to conduct bond hearings;